delthan/downthon_AB/README.md

 Just download the files and folders and place them in a folder in your computer.
 You will also need to install Python and Python-Markdown.
 Then you can run the name_of_tool.py script and the files in the /markdown folder will be recreated as .html files in the /html folder.

 You do not have to use any special formatting, or indeed any formatting at all, for the script to work.
-That said, if you pattern your files after the example_post_format.md file above the script has more direct contect to work with and will generally produce better results.
+That said, if you pattern your files after the example_post_format.md file above, the script has more direct context to work with and will generally produce better results.

 ## Can I customize anything in my blog?

 Yes!
 In the /config folder there is a file called config.json that allows you to adjust several variables, like the location of the input folder or output folder.

-One thing you will _definitely_ want to change is the default information entered in the header.md, footer.md, swag.md, and about.md
+One thing you will _definitely_ want to change is the default information entered in the header.md, footer.md, swag.md, and about.md files also located in the /config folder.
+The header and footer files are added to every file created by the script, the swag file is added to each individual post, and the about.md is rendered as a separate about.html file.

+You can also edit the associated .html files if you wish.